odidev/arm-software-developers-ads/content/learning-paths/server-and-cloud/redis/ec2_deployment.md

 ## Install Redis manually on EC2 instance via Terraform

-By default redis is binded to `127.0.0.1` local host IP and runs at port `6379`.
-To connect with redis installed on remote server we need to run `redis-server` with `--port` option specifying the port number.
+Redis is binded to localhost (`127.0.0.1`) IP and runs at port `6379` by default.
+This default configuration makes connecting to redis outside of EC2 impossible.
+To connect with redis installed on remote server we need to run `redis-server` with `--port` option specifying the port number, `--protected-mode` option set to `no` to allow connection from redis client `redis-cli` and `--daemonize` option set to yes to run redis in background so that it keeps on running until it is manually terminated.
+We can select any random available port to start redis server other than `6379` because as soon as redis is installed it runs locally with the localhost (`127.0.0.1`) IP and `6379` port.

 After generating the public and private keys, we have to create an EC2 instance.
 Then we will push our public key to the **authorized_keys** folder in `~/.ssh`.
 We will also create a security group that opens inbound ports `22`(ssh) and `6000`(Redis).
 We will also install Redis on remote server using `remote-exec` provisioner.
 Below is a Terraform file called `main.tf` which will do this for us.

 ```console
 provider "aws" {